stevehollx/global-road-and-trail-climbs/README.md

 Help contribute to the hive if you have a linux server and some basic IT chops.
 The app has a setup wizard and is pretty easy to run, but does require some linux and docker knowledge.

 Want to help?
 Message me, or mark your name down in the `./registry.csv` to sign up for processing a country/state, and then post it back up here.

+I haven't added ASTER and ARCTIC support to climb_analyzer yet, but plan to get that done in the next few weeks.
+Let's focus on finishing US climbs first, since I'd like non-US / non-arctic run with SRTM + ASTER fallback data.

 Required criteria to post back is with these Climb Analyzer settings:
 * Complete US state or country analysis
 * Filtered got basic climb score of > 6000
 * Do not filter out 'cycling only' climbs
 * Include reverse geocoding so we get the nearest city/state for the climb
 * Use both SRTM + NED data in the US.
-For other countries, SRTM is fine as long as it isn't for Russia, Canada, Greenland, Sweden, Norway, Finland, Iceland, Antarctica, or Alaska.
-Those areas will need ASTER or ARCTIC30m data.
-It would be ideal to have ASTER30m loaded as a fallback for SRTM data if analyzing outside of the US for beter accuracy.
+For other countries (outside of Russia, Canada, Greenland, Sweden, Norway, Finland, Iceland, Antarctica, or US state Alaska) should be covered with sole SRTM, but I prefer countries are run with both SRTM + ASTER fallback for better coverage.
+The named countries above will potentially also need ARCTIC30m data, so those are lowest priority right now and pending further research.
-* Please name the file with the elevation data used, e.g. france-srtm30m.xlsx
+* Please name the file with the elevation data used, e.g. france-srtm30m_aster30m.xlsx
-* Post to both the XLSX and CSV folders.
-If the climb count is above 1,048,575 rows, XLSX won't work so just save the CSV.
-Not sure if we will hit this limit in a country yet.
+* Choosing to keep XLSX as the desired format for now.
+If we get results over the 65,535 Excel row limit, I may choose to switch everything to CSV, but I like the native filtering open.

 # Future plans
 I may build a webapp to interface with this data in a nicer UI, once we get enough data.